Inca Trail: A Helpful Breakdown of the Main Topics Trekkers Ask About

 Anyone can make the Inca Trail if they are physically fit enough to carry a small backpack and hike in the Peruvian Andes at high altitudes.

-The 4-Day Inca Trail is divided into specific distances for each day, and we will spend the night in a designated camp each night.
+The 4-Day Inca Trail is divided into specific daily distances, and we will spend the night in a designated camp each night.

-The walking distance is the same for everyone, and the Peruvian government and the operators determine the choice of camps.
-You can walk at your own pace as long as you have the physical ability to complete the allotted distance for each day.
+The walking distance is the same for everyone, and the Peruvian government and the operators determine which camps are chosen.
+You can walk at your own pace as long as you have the physical ability to complete the allotted distance each day.

 Can the 4-day tour be completed in less time?

-No, the 4-day tour (Camino Inca de 4 Dias) must be completed in 4 days, just like the 1-day tour must be completed in 1 day.
-The Inca trail begins in the Sacred Valley and is one way.
+No, the four-day tour (Camino Inca de 4 Dias) must be completed in four days, just like the one-day tour.
+The Inca Trail begins in the Sacred Valley and is a one-way route.
 You cannot do the Inca Trail in reverse, starting from Machu Picchu.

 Is the porter service included in the cost of the 4-day tours?